ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 months.
 Rub it on with the fingers.
 We find
 nothing better than this for soreness of the chest or

-joints, or for lameness, stiff neck, ete
+joints, or for lameness, stiff neck, ete.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_zions-herald_1863-11-11_34_45%2Fsim_zions-herald_1863-11-11_34_45_jp2.zip%2Fsim_zions-herald_1863-11-11_34_45_jp2%2Fsim_zions-herald_1863-11-11_34_45_0003.jp2/pct:31.109925,66.521395,12.780149,6.309429/600,/0/default.jpg"/>
 </td>